mosesgitonga/GeoChat/README.md

 ALX(african Leadership X) is an online bootcamp for students from all over africa.
 At ALX, many students pursue online courses without ever knowing that there are others nearby Students who share similar interests or study materials.
 GeoChat aims to bridge this gap by providing a platform where online ALX students can discover and connect with others living in their vicinity.

 ## Contributing
-Moses gitonga - infosec947@gmail.com                                                                                    kelechi                                                                                                                saheed                                                                                                                 Tolulope
+Moses gitonga - infosec947@gmail.com

+Kelechi
+saheed
+Tolulope